lmagnuson07/portfolio/README.md

-# portfolio
+# Portfolio

 Repository for my professional portfolio.
+Portfolio designed and developed by Logan Magnuson.